 Please do not notify us of a pending extension unless you have very good reason to believe it will actually occur.
 When we expect an extension, we do not send final reports or invoices.
 If the extension is then not granted, this leads to a late report or invoice.
 This in turn may lead to the sponsor refusing to pay the final invoice or jeopardize UW's relationship with the sponsor.

 In most cases, the answer is "no." However, if your budget is a clinical trial or a firm fixed price contract, the department may keep any surplus remaining.
 If the surplus is greater than 25% of the award amount, you must work with OSP to create a surplus transfer PAC.
-If less, please give GCA your surplus budget number, and we will transfer the surplus as we close the budget.
+Once the PAC authorizing the transfer is received in GCA the balance should then be transferred within 2 weeks.
+If less than 25% of the award remains, please give GCA your surplus budget number, and we will transfer the surplus as we close the budget.
 (In rare cases, surpluses in budgets other than clinical trials or fixed price contracts may be retained, but only with explicit written authorization from the sponsor.)

 Grant and contract surpluses must be transferred to a fixed price surplus budget only.
 Gift budget surpluses may be transferred to another gift of like purpose.